-NBT BANCORP INC. (Registrant) March 1, 2019
+NBT BANCORP INC. (Registrant) March 2, 2020

 /s/ John H. Watt, Jr.

 John H. Watt, Jr.

 Chief Executive Officer

-/s/ Andrew S. Kowalczyk III Andrew S. Kowalczyk III, Director

-Date: March 1, 2019

 Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the Registrant and in the capacities and on the dates indicated.